Local-global divisibility on algebraic tori: Preliminary Results

 Since $p\neq 2$ and $k \geq 1$, we get $p^{k+1}\ov B = -p^{k+2} \ov C$, for some $\ov C \in \Mat_r(\Z)$, so $B = -p\ov C$ and we have again a contradiction.

 \qedhere \end{proof}

-Finally, we state the following Lemma by Illengo; this is a key result for the local-global divisibility in algebraic tori and we will repeatedly use it in our proofs. \begin{lemma}[{\cite[Lemma 4]{Ill}}] Let $p$ be a prime and let $\Gamma$ be a $p$--group of matrices in $\SL_r(\Q)$.
+Finally, we state the following Lemma by Illengo; this is a key result for the local-global divisibility in algebraic tori and we will use it in the proof of Theorem \ref{thm:1}. \begin{lemma}[{\cite[Lemma 4]{Ill}}] Let $p$ be a prime and let $\Gamma$ be a $p$--group of matrices in $\SL_r(\Q)$.
 If $r<p(p-1)$ then $\Gamma$ is isomorphic to $(\Z/p\Z)^b$, for some $b \leq r/(p-1)$. \end{lemma}